ggcodehub/git-pull-req-demo/README.md

 # git-pull-req-demo
 Pull Req
-This is an update to check the Merge  works fine with the Pull Request
+This is from Feature Branch F1